For the discerning palate, Taleggio cheese is a cherished secret of the cooking world (a washed-rind Italian cow's milk cheese).

 3 - Gorgonzola Cheese

-If you’re in the mood for something with a bit more zing, Gorgonzola might just be what you’re looking for.
-This blue-veined cheese packs a real flavor punch, giving your dishes a tangy kick that’s both distinctive and satisfying.
+If you're in the mood for something with a bit more zing, Gorgonzola might just be what you're looking for; for lighter, milder options see milder cottage-cheese swaps for spreads.

-Originating from Italy, we age Gorgonzola until it’s perfectly creamy and crumbly, making it the perfect bold counterpoint to softer flavors, especially in creamy dishes.
+Originating from Italy, we age Gorgonzola until it's perfectly creamy and crumbly, making it the perfect bold counterpoint to softer flavors, especially in creamy dishes (a blue-veined cow's milk cheese).

 - Pizzas